AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

 One issue I had with the data was its skewed distribution which did not help the model.
-A fix was to log-scale the features biased towards lower values, such as the _price_ or the _squared feets_ features.
+A fix was to log-scale the features biased towards lower values, such as the _price_ or the _squared foots_ features.

 Another issue with the data was the high number of _outliers_, e.g. extreme values that are too isolated for the model to learn anything from them.
 I filtered them out using _Tukey's fence method_, which removes a row if one of it features' is above or below $1.5$ times that feature's _interquartile range (IQC)_.

 #figure(
-    image("../visuals/full_lt_8ReLU-Adam-Lin-Adam_boxplots.png", width: 95%),
+    image("../visuals/full_lt_8ReLU-Adam-Lin-Adam_boxplots.png"),
     caption: [Box and whisker plots of the features' distributions before (red) and after(blue) the full preprocessing pipeline.
 The log scaled features are much more normally distributed.
 The outliers are also much less extreme.]
 )